Expecting twins can feel overwhelming, leaving you wondering where to start and how to prepare. Here’s what to do when you’re having twins.

-After two to three years of being less miserable and sleep-deprived, we decided a second child would be a good idea.
+After two-and-a-half years of being less miserable and sleep-deprived, we decided a second child would be a good idea.
 We wanted our son to have a sibling, and I felt like we were ready for another one.
 “This is it, though,” I warned.
 “We’re stopping at two.”

-So, imagine my surprise—among many emotions—when the doctor announced during our first sonogram, “I have good news… and better news: You’re pregnant—and you’re having twins!”
+So, imagine my surprise—among many emotions—when the doctor announced during our first ultrasound, “I have good news… and better news: You’re pregnant—and you’re having twins!”

 Here’s what to do when you’re having twins

-After the shock of hearing the news of my twin pregnancy, one of the first thoughts was: Now what?
+After the shock of hearing the news of my high risk twin pregnancy, one of the first thoughts was: Now what?

 I didn’t know other twin moms and had no idea what I was supposed to do next.
 How would this twin pregnancy be different from my singleton?
 What gear would I need?
 And how would I get through the myriad of emotions washing over me?